DeepMotionEditing/deep-motion-editing/README.md

 python test.py
 ```

 The retarget result is in `retargeting/pretrained/results` now and you can get the quantitative result.
+For intra structure retargeting, we test between all paires betweent the four test characters in `group A`.
+For cross structure, we test from `BigVegas` to all four test characters in `group A`.

 ### Motion Style Transfer